eduarde/google_forms_auto_fill/README.md

 ```

 ---

+## Configure you OPENAI profile

+1. Navigate to the OpenAI platform and create an account: https://platform.openai.com
+2. Generate an api key https://platform.openai.com/settings/organization/api-keys
+3. Copy the key in `.env` file (create one): `OPENAI_API_KEY = "sk-proj-xxxx"`
+4. Complete your profile and add billing information.

+---

-## SKIP Google Cloud config if you already have a credentials.json file in your project!
+## Setup Google Cloud config

+(Skip if you have the `credentials.json` file in your project)

 ## **🚀 Set Up Google Cloud for Google Forms API Authentication (Python)**
 This guide walks you through configuring **Google Cloud** for using **Google Forms API** with a **Python script**.